-- create financial commitments in future years (a) - change existing policies, initiate new policies or cease existing policies (b) - materially extend or reduce the authority's services. (c)
+- (a) create financial commitments in future years - (b) change existing policies, initiate new policies or cease existing policies - (c) materially extend or reduce the authority's services.

 To ensure compliance with the scheme of virement.

 2.3 BUDGETS AND MEDIUM-TERM PLANNING